FreeFileSync Open Source File Synchronization

 Note

-In case the (S)FTP server sets file modification times to the current time you can do a Compare by File Size as a workaround.
-Another solution is to set up the Two way variant and have the files with the newer dates be copied back from the server during the next synchronization.
+If the (S)FTP server sets file modification times to the current time, you can use Compare by File Size as a workaround.
+Alternatively, set up the Two-way synchronization variant to have files with newer dates copied back from the server during the next sync.

 Configure SFTP for Best Performance

-By default, FreeFileSync creates one connection to the server and uses one SFTP channel, i.e. only a single SFTP command can be sent and received at a time.
+By default, FreeFileSync creates one connection to the server with a single SFTP channel, meaning only one SFTP command can be sent or received at a time.
 Since most of this time is spent waiting due to the high latency of the remote connection, you can speed up reading large folder hierarchies by increasing both the connection and channel count.

-The folder reading time is reduced by a factor of N x M when using N connections with M channels each.
+The folder reading time is reduced by a factor of N x M when using N connections, each with M channels.

-Example: 10 connections using 2 channels each can yield a 20 times faster folder reading.
+Example: Using 10 connections with 2 channels each can make folder reading up to 20 times faster.

 Set up SFTP for best performance

-• The creation of additional connections and channels takes time.
-If you are only scanning a small remote folder, setting up too many connections and channels might actually slow the overall process down.
+• Creating additional connections and channels takes time.
+If you're scanning a small remote folder, setting up too many connections and channels might slow down the process.
 Creating extra connections is slower than creating extra channels.

 • SFTP servers have internal limits on the number of allowed connections and channels.
 Generally, servers expect one connection per user, so this number should be kept rather low.
 If too many connections and channels are used, the server may decide to stop responding.

-• Unlike connections, additional SFTP channels are (currently) only used during folder reading (comparison), but not during synchronization.
+• Unlike connections, additional SFTP channels are only used during folder reading (comparison), not during synchronization.

-• Enable compression to improve performance if the connection to the SFTP server is slow and the data is mostly uncompressed (e.g. copying text files over a slow internet connection).
-However, if the connection is very fast (e.g. a local network), or the data is already compressed (e.g. zip files), the CPU overhead of the zlib compression algorithm might slow transfer times down and the option is better left unchecked.
+• Enable compression to improve performance if the connection to the SFTP server is slow and the data is mostly uncompressed (e.g. transferring text files over a slow internet connection).
+However, if the connection is very fast (e.g. a local network) or the data is already compressed (e.g. zip files), the CPU overhead of the zlib compression algorithm might slow transfer speeds.
+In such cases the option is better left unchecked.

 Advice

-Start with low numbers and make tests with different combinations of connections and channels for your particular SFTP synchronization scenario to see what gives the highest speed.
-Note, however, that FreeFileSync reuses existing SFTP connections/channels.
-Therefore, you should restart FreeFileSync before measuring SFTP speed.
+Start with low values and test different combinations of connections and channels for your SFTP synchronization scenario find the best speed.
+Note that FreeFileSync reuses existing SFTP connections and channels.
+Therefore, restart FreeFileSync before testing SFTP speed.